vardhanchebrolu1805/vardhanchebrolu1805/README.md

 Hi, I'm Naga Vardhan Chebrolu 👋

-I'm a student at Vellore Institute of Technology, Chennai, and a member of the Microsoft Innovations Club.
-I'm passionate about artificial intelligence and currently exploring Microsoft Azure AI fundamentals.
+I'm an Undergraduate at Vellore Institute of Technology, Chennai, and a member of the Microsoft Innovations Club.
+I have a strong interest in artificial intelligence and currently exploring Microsoft Azure AI fundamentals.

 🔭 Current Projects